swagger-api/swagger-codegen/README.md

   -o samples/client/petstore/java
 ```

 with a number of options.
-You can get the options with the `help generate` command (below only shows partal results):
+You can get the options with the `generate --help` command (below only shows partal results):

 ```
 NAME